 Various forms are the heart of website’s interaction with the user.
 They are vital for usability, conversions, marketing analytics, and more.
-So form building tools are in demand — the Drupal Webform module ranks 7th on the 42,000+ list of contributed modules.
-The Webform module has recently received its stable version for Drupal 8.
+So form building tools are in demand — the Drupal Webform module ranks 7th on the 42,000+ list of contributed modules, which makes it one of the most important tools in Drupal development.
 We will give it an overview and show an example of creating a simple form with the Webform module.

 Defining forms in a YAML file or admin interface

 One of the most remarkable new features of Webform module in Drupal 8 is the ability to define a form in a YAML file.
 Webform module creator Jacob Rockowitz also built the YAML Form module specifically for Drupal 8.
 As of Webform 8.x-5.x, the YAML Form merged into Webform.
 So developers now can go to the YAML file by clicking the “Source” tab.

 But there is also a user interface for form creation that is intuitively understandable even for website administrators.
 The admin dashboard contains examples and videos, as well as a built-in contact form.

 The support for submission limits and option limits

 The module keeps developing and getting new powerful features for your website.
 One of them is that the Webform module started supporting submission and option limits.
 The module’s creator Jacob Rockowitz dedicated a blog post to this.

 - You can specify how many submissions are allowed per webform, source entity, or user.
 When the number is exceeded, it shows a custom message.